 - Coffee is a way of life, go for a morning and an afternoon coffee to be one with the locals

-- Colombians are VERY polite and kind and will go out of there way to be helpful
+- Colombians are VERY polite and kind and will go out of their way to be helpful

 - For the most part, tipping is included in your bill, if it’s not, you should tip

-- It’ll surprise you at how many accommodations don’t have hot water for showering, just ask
+- It’ll surprise you how many accommodations don’t have hot water for showering, just ask

 Tip: Download Google Translate to help navigate language barriers as well as Maps.Me to use an offline map when cell reception is nonexistent.